wuhanstudio/DeepAPI/README.md

 res = classification('http://127.0.0.1:8080/cifar10', 'cat.jpg')
 ```

-This python script is available as `test/minimal.py`.
-You should see prediction results by running `python minimal.py`:
+This python script is available in the `test` folder.
+You should see prediction results by running `python3 minimal.py`:

 ```
 cat            0.99804